-Subordinates are able to thrive more freely under a leader than in a bossy environment.
+Subordinates can thrive more freely under a leader than in a bossy environment.
 To be a leader is difficult.

 You have to understand what they want, what challenges them, and what excites them.
 Learn to maintain a balance between managing and coding.

-Talking with peers, having conversations with team members and corporate meetups will help in keeping up with latest software upgradations and technical trends.
+Talking with peers, having conversations with team members and corporate meetups will help in keeping up with the latest software upgrades and technical trends.

 Thus, keeping you in touch with the core work and at the same time effectively leading and managing the team.